Reamaze Data Processing Amendment

 The following definitions apply to this DPA:

-- “Alternative Transfer Solution” means a solution, other than the Model Contract Clauses, that enables the lawful transfer of personal data to a third country in accordance with Article 45 or 46 of the GDPR (for example, the EU-U.S. Privacy Shield).
+- “Alternative Transfer Solution” means a solution, other than the Standard Contractual Clauses, that enables the lawful transfer of personal data to a third country in accordance with Article 45 or 46 of the GDPR (for example, the EU-U.S. Privacy Shield framework, which is no longer recognized).

 - “Customer Data” means data you submit to, store on, or send to us via the Service.